wotomas/BlindMansBluff/README.md

 User interface is not going to be developed in this version.
 Each user will be facing a board with N-1 cards, where N is total number of players.
 User should be able to GET whose turn currently is to bet, the total pot of the game, the phase of the game.
-User should be able tp POST his or her action (Fold or Raise) with addition of Mina.
-In short the UI will be requesting snapps for following state and should have features to update the state with following interfaces:
+User should be able to POST his or her action (Fold or Raise) with addition of Mina.
+In short the UI will be requesting snapps for the following state and should have features to update the state with following interfaces:

-- GET is it currently my turn to act
+- GET:   is it currently my turn to act
-- GET total pot (balance) of the game (balance of the contract)
+- GET:   total pot (balance) of the game (balance of the contract)
-- GET game phase (state): Ante Phase, Bet Phase, Result Phase
+- GET:   game phase (state): Ante Phase, Bet Phase, Result Phase
-- POST pay Ante to be involved in the game
+- POST:  pay Ante to be involved in the game
-- POST an action (Fold and Raise) to correctly update the state
+- POST:  an action (Fold and Raise) to correctly update the state

 ## The High-level flow of the Ante Logic

-1. When the game starts, it is time for ante betting, which is an initial forced betting phase for all players before the dealing begins.
+1. When the game starts, it is time for ante betting, which is a forced betting phase for all players before the dealing begins.
 2. All users should call the `payAnte(publicKey, sig, anteBetAmount)` in order to change the game phase to betting phase
 3. First we need to assert the correct state of the game.